philips-software/terraform-provider-hsdp/docs/resources/container_host_exec.md

 > This resource is only available when the `cartel_*` keys are set in the provider config

+~> This resource is deprecated and will be removed in v0.40.0

 ## Example Usage

 The following example uses the internal provisioning support for bootstrapping an instance